WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 accurately processing 100% of the data stream(s) without loss.
-Wallaroo systems can grow and shrink horizontally today, but full integration with data center or cloud services management APIs is future feature, not available yet.
+Wallaroo systems can grow and shrink horizontally today, but full integration with data center or cloud services management APIs is a future feature, not available yet.
 We believe that waiting for `Arrival Rate` to drop on its own isn't a good idea.  `^_^`